Southern Tradition History and Members

 Paula Borah - Pianist & Vocalist

 Born in Illinois, Paula was raised in a Pastor’s home, living all over southern Illinois while growing up.
-Paula spent over 30 years working in churches as a Music Minister, leading congregations, choirs and praise teams, writing charts and musical parts, and organizing and directing special Church related events.
+Paula spent over 30 years working in churches as a Music Minister, leading congregations, choirs and praise teams, writing charts and musical parts, organizing and directing special Church related events.
 Recently, Paula has transitioned into a different type of ministry as an Activities Director for a Skilled Nursing Facility where she believes that everyday she’s able to minister individually to people’s needs.
-Outside of work, music, and family, she loves the beach, and gardening.
+As of December 31st 2025, Paula is now officially retired.
+She’s now free to pursue other passions and new experiences along with keeping up with music, & family, her love of the beach, and gardening.
 She’s married to Greg and between them they have 3 grown children and 3 grandchildren.
 Paula and Greg attend First Baptist Church of Arnold.

 Bill Eldridge - Tenor